-This week on the Team Human Podcast we’re talking about Covid-19:
+This week on the Team Human Podcast we’re joined by Miles to talk some more about Covid-19:

 This follows on from “Scottish Privilege” and “£4.50 Doughnuts”, so if you haven’t read them already then go and do so first — else i’ll get really grumpy or something, and you wouldn’t like me when i’m really grumpy.

 In English speaking countries there’s an urban myth that during the French revolution someone mentioned to Queen Marie Antoinette that the peasants were starving and she reputedly responded with “Let them eat cake.”

 Of course, we love that one in England; anything to diss the French will always cheer us up, no end.
 Anyone who thinks frogs and slugs are food seriously needs to try eating some cake instead.

 However, in French, her reputed statement was “Qu’ils mangent de la brioche.” which means: “Then let them eat brioche.”
 You can read all about the whole episode by clicking here.

 If you did click there and read the wiki on it you’ll soon get to thinking that she didn’t actually say it, but that it was a pure propaganda stunt by the peasants to stir up animosity against the royalty.
 Or maybe it was just some bored English bloke deciding to have another bash at our favourite neighbours.

 Anyways, history lesson over and fast forward to the UK under the bootheels of the Tory party austerity measures.
 Are the ruling classes of the UK going to make the same mistake as the French monarchy made and see the peasants rising up against them and chopping their heads off, or are they going to do something different?

 Yes, you guessed it, they’re going for a different approach: that of aspiration.